 From day one, it is critical that you work with your core team as you outline your mission and objectives, establish priorities and set your leadership agenda.
-Engage them in your vision and strategy for the department and clarify the expectations you have of them.
+Engage the team regarding your vision and strategy for the department and clarify the expectations you have of them.
 This is especially important for your deputy secretary, chief of staff and senior advisors.
-Former secretaries have spoken about the value of starting with a clear understanding of what is expected of them and their teams, picking a few priorities, and then focusing on them relentlessly to create momentum and results.5
+Former secretaries have spoken about the value of starting with a clear understanding of what is expected of your top deputies and their teams, picking a few priorities and then focusing on them relentlessly to create momentum and results.5